Minds-On-Design-Lab/giving-impact/README.md

 Giving Impact
 =============

-Giving Impact is copyright Minds on Design Lab, Inc. and licensed under XXXX.
+Giving Impact is copyright Minds on Design Lab, Inc. and licensed under The MIT License (MIT).

 INSTALL
 =======